 I so wanted to believe my father, but I couldn’t.
 Not anymore.

 That day, my childhood (and the childhood of seven hundred other kids), had lost a bit of its magic, simply because my father couldn’t say no.

-Forty-four years later I look at an inbox filled with auditions; opportunities other people think I should embrace.
+Forty-four years later I look at an inbox filled with voice-over auditions (I’m a voice actor); opportunities other people think I should embrace.
 But when I look at them, I know I don’t want to be the guy with the fake beard and the brown shoes, arriving in a Morris Marina.
 And I think of my fathers words: